If you’re looking for a luxurious, adventure-filled vacation close to home, then you can’t get much better than the beautiful Emerald Isle.

 The magnificent banqueting hall is perfect for entertaining and guests will receive a warm welcome from the Duke’s personal butler and his team.
 The castle can accommodate groups from 8 up to 27 and is the ideal Irish destination for special occasions and family gatherings.

-This entry was posted in Travel Inspiration and tagged activities, bespoke luxury holiday, dublin, holiday, Ireland, ireland inspiration, luxurious holiday ireland, luxury, luxury holiday, visit ireland, what to do in ireland, where to stay in ireland .
+This entry was posted in Travel Inspiration and tagged activities, bespoke luxury vacation, dublin, holiday, Ireland, ireland inspiration, luxurious vacation ireland, luxury, luxury holiday, visit ireland, what to do in ireland, where to stay in ireland .